Old cures,other wise known as Folk Medicine,

 revealed some of what she knew about folk

-healing to the local newspaper.
+healing to a local newspaper.

 mounds of dirt along with the people that

-pioneers of all cultures for their contribution to
+early pioneers of all cultures for their

-pioneers,that paved a path through history,that
+were true pioneers,that paved a path through

-lead us to what we call the present.
+history,that lead us to what we call the present.